Art and Wine Faire

 Where are the porta-potties located?

-> Corner of Lincoln Ave & Park Street (one ADA Accessible)
+> Lincoln Ave & Park Street by the kid's area sidewalk

 I have a bike, where can I park it?

-Free, secure parking is available in a central location.
+Free, secure parking is available in the Authentically Alameda area, off Alameda Avenue.

 How do I get there?